carlosinho/kk-ai-editor/README.md

 - **Model Selection:**
   Choose your preferred model (e.g., `gpt-4o`, or OpenRouter models).
 - **Prompt Style:**
-  Select strict, loose, or creative editing style to control how much the AI changes your text.
+  Select Strict, Tidy, or Fluent editing style to control how much the AI changes your text.

 ---